alfianvitoanggoro/AlfianVitoAnggoro/README.md

 Hello, I'm **Alfian Vito Anggoro**.

-I am a **Web Developer** from Bogor, Indonesia and **Fresh Graduate** from Singaperbangsa University Karawang.
+I am a **Software Developer** from Bogor, Indonesia and **Fresh Graduate** from Singaperbangsa University Karawang.
 I start for learn programming at 2020.
 I have some experience as a web developer in various sectors such as industrial, individual project, team project and more.
 I am proficient in Web Developer with **React**, **Next.JS**, Codeigniter and Laravel and i am interest for being a Android Developer with Flutter and Kotlin, and I am excited to bring my skills and leadership to meaningful projects.

 ### Github Statistic